mystic001/devCampSolutions/README.md

 # devCampSolutions
-This are the solutions to the questions
+These are the solutions to the questions